oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 `amr`:
 : OPTIONAL -  Identifiers for authentication methods used when authenticating the end-user as defined in {{OpenID.Core}}

 The `typ` of the JWT indicated in the JWT header MUST be `oauth-id-jag+jwt`.
-Using typed JWTs is a recommendation of the JSON Web Token Best Current Practices {{RFC8725}}.
+Using typed JWTs is a recommendation of the JSON Web Token Best Current Practices ({{Section 3.11 of RFC8725}}).

 A non-normative example JWT with expanded header and payload claims is below: